* Joint statement on Paris agreement main aim of meeting

 The EU and China will seek to "refrain from all forms of protectionism and uphold free and rules-based trade", the leaders will say in a 60-point statement, according to a draft.
 They promise to "address steel overcapacity at its roots".

 By far the world's top steel producer, China's annual steel output is almost double the EU's total production.
 Western governments say Chinese steel exports have caused a global steel crisis, costing jobs and forcing plant closures.

-The warmer EU-China relationship, partly spurred by Trump, has transpired despite a long-running EU spat with Beijing on what Europe sees as China's dumping of low-cost goods on European markets.
+The warmer EU-China relationship, partly spurred by Trump, is despite a long-running spat with Beijing on what Europe sees as China's dumping of low-cost goods on European markets.

-Still, the EU remains cautious about the direction of its second-largest trading partner, concerned by its militarisation of islands in the South China Sea and it sees as increased authoritarianism under Xi.
+Still, the European Union remains cautious about the direction of its second-largest trading partner, concerned by its militarisation of islands in the South China Sea and a turn toward authoritarianism under Xi.